-Applicant must;
+Applicant must:

 - Have at least five years of endoscopy experience working as a specialist in New Zealand. - Be able to provide evidence that they have been admitted as a fellow to a recognised New Zealand or Australasian Medical College at least five years prior to their application date, or hold equivalent vocational scope with MCNZ. - Provide a clear logbook of at least 200 consecutive procedures for adult gastroscopy and colonoscopy or 100 consecutive procedures for paediatric gastroscopy/colonoscopy or adult ERCP, which can be retrospective but must be sequential and verifiable - Provide at least two ANZ Conjoint DOPS endoscopy skill assessment forms for each procedure type, each completed by a directly observing Endoscopist colleague.
-The two colleagues who observe and complete the ANZ Conjoint DOPS should each be recognised by NZCCRTGE in the relevant procedure (or be of known equivalent standing). - Gastroscopy requires a D2 intubation rate of >95% over 200 procedures.
+The two colleagues who observe and complete the ANZ Conjoint DOPS should each be recognised by NZCCRTGE in the relevant procedure (or be of known equivalent standing).
+Acceptable DOPS assessment forms include the online Procedural Based Assessment (PBA) and the ANZ Conjoint DOPS forms.
+These must be completed by a minimum of two different assessors.
+There is no maximum requirement - Gastroscopy requires a D2 intubation rate of >95% over 200 procedures.
 Interventional procedures should be recorded where these have occurred.
-Patients with post surgical anatomy

-(e.g. bypass) and interventional procedures without intent to reach the duodenum may be excluded from the denominator.

-- Colonoscopy requires an unadjusted Colonoscopy Completion Rate (CCR) of 90% over the 200 logged procedures and an adenoma detection rate of >25% which can be calculated over a minimum of the most recent 100 procedures. - ERCP requires a cannulation rate for the target duct of >90% over 100 procedures.
+Patients with post-surgical anatomy (e.g. bypass) and interventional procedures without intent to reach the duodenum may be excluded from the denominator. - Colonoscopy requires an unadjusted Colonoscopy Completion Rate (CCR) of 90% over the 200 logged procedures and an adenoma detection rate of >25% which can be calculated over a minimum of the most recent 100 procedures. - ERCP requires a cannulation rate for the target duct of >90% over 100 procedures.
 Stent placement should be recorded where this has occurred.
 The applicant must demonstrate independence in cannulation, cholangiogram interpretation, sphincterotomy; and in therapeutic manoeuvres for stone removal, stent placement and tissue sampling.
 Demonstration of competence will therefore require sufficient DOPS to document the full range of skills.
-While two DOPS is the minimum, more may be required to demonstrate this. - Paediatric Gastroscopy requires a D2 intubation rate of >95% over 100 procedures in paediatric patients plus at least one out of the two DOPS where an interventional procedure of a type routinely done in the applicants practice is observed by a colleague. - Paediatric Colonoscopy requires a caecal intubation rate of >90% and terminal ileal intubation rate of >80% over 50 procedures in paediatric patients. - Provide an affidavit from the home DHB Endoscopy User Group (EUG) confirming that there have been no significant complaints or concerns raised regarding your endoscopy practice within the past three years, and that the application is supported by the host institution e.g. DHB
+While two DOPS is the minimum, more may be required to demonstrate this. - Paediatric Gastroscopy requires a D2 intubation rate of >95% over 100 procedures in paediatric patients plus at least one out of the two DOPS where an interventional procedure of a type routinely done in the applicants practice is observed by a colleague. - Paediatric Colonoscopy requires a caecal intubation rate of >90% and terminal ileal intubation rate of >80% over 50 procedures in paediatric patients. - Provide an affidavit from the home Te Whatu Ora/hospital Endoscopy User Group (EUG) confirming that there have been no significant complaints or concerns raised regarding your endoscopy practice within the past three years, and that the application is supported by the host institution e.g. Te Whatu Ora.